Man is a tool-using animal. Without tools he is nothing, with tools he is all. – Thomas Carlyle

 Lots of information can be shared and summarized quickly using simple keywords and lines to establish associations between them.

 You can learn more about the mind-mapping process here.

 Lucidchart is a web application used on Windows, Mac, iPhone/iPad, and Android devices.
 The user-friendly interface allows you to display ideas and associated concepts with keywords, images, and icons.
 And, you can add links to web pages or files to supplement your ideas.

 Lucidchart allows you to collaborate with your team in real-time.
 And, best of all, you can access and manipulate your mind maps from anywhere.

 So, the ideas your team shared at your last brainstorming are immediately available to them as soon as they walk out the door.

 And that’s a heck of a lot handier than waiting for type-written transcription of your last brainstorming board.

 Lucidchart offers several subscription options starting with a basic package costing only $4.95 per user per month, making this one of the most cost-effective tools on our list.
-You can also step up to more robust features with their Pro, Team or Enterprise packages.
+You can also step up to more robust features with their Pro, Team, or Enterprise packages.

 Mindly (a free mind-mapping app available for both iPhone and Android) encourages you to “organize your inner universe.”
 And, indeed, the mind maps you create with Mindly resemble small solar systems.
-Each topic can grow additionals “moons” of related concepts or to-do items.
+Each topic can grow as additionals “moons” of related concepts or to-do items.
 Before you know it, your brainstorming session is represented by a multi-tiered galaxy of ideas.

 Brainstorming great ideas is only the beginning of the journey.